Congo (DRC), ESPER Peace and Security program in East DRC

 Project code: 11429

-Contribute to stabilization through the promotion and improvement of security and judicial governance, as well as social cohesion in Eastern Democratic Republic of Congo.
+To contribute to stabilization through the promotion and improvement of security and judicial governance, as well as social cohesion in Eastern Democratic Republic of Congo.
+In order to achieve this objective, the following pathways to outcomes were reached:

 • Formalization of good practices in inclusive local (security) governance through legislation and public policies;